xy2z/PineDocs/readme.md

 - Themes should only be in 1 theme (not array)? (so you can't fuck up) ('theme_structure' and 'theme_color'?)
 - Theme template (in 'themes' dir)
 - Security: Are there other ways to go back in a dir like '../'?
-- Custom dir for custom themes? (so it won't be lost when upgrading?)
 - Config should be ignored?
 How to keep it from being overwritten.
 - "Start" page should start at 'index.*'.
 - Apache config example file (for github wiki)